 5.14 SHLAA guidance suggests that the housing potential of an identified site should be guided by existing or emerging plan policy.
-PPS3 has been revised (June 2010) to remove the 30 dwellings per hectare (dph) national indicative minimum density threshold in favour of Local Planning Authorities establishing their own density ranges.
+NPPF (para 47) states that local planning authorities should set their own approach to housing density to reflect local circumstances.
 The Borough of Redditch Local Plan No.3 Density of Housing policy indicated that development should take place between 30-50 dph except in the town centre where densities of 70 dph should be achieved.
-This policy was not saved (22/5/2009) as its contents were covered at that time, by the contents of the now superseded PPS3 (2006).
-Therefore, in the absence of national, regional or local guidance on housing densities, an emerging Preferred Draft Core Strategy policy will address the matter of locally appropriate housing densities to fill this policy gap.
+Therefore, emerging Development Plan policy will address the matter of locally appropriate housing densities.
 Further to this, SHLAA guidance suggests that the capacities of sites should be guided by local level housing densities but where these do not provide a sufficient basis to make a local judgement, one approach to estimating potential is by sketching a scheme.
 Although Redditch Borough Council considers its emerging Housing Density policy to provide a sufficient basis to make a local judgement, schemes have been sketched for sites not currently in the planning system to further aid estimation of site yield, where possible.

-&lt;sup>3 These sites may be reassessed at a later date under SHLAA review if landowners can demonstrate that mitigation measures can be successfully introduced.
+3 These sites may be reassessed at a later date under SHLAA review if landowners can demonstrate that mitigation measures can be successfully introduced.

-&lt;sup>4 These sites may be reassessed at a later date under SHLAA review if landowners can demonstrate that mitigation measures can be successfully introduced.
+4 These sites may be reassessed at a later date under SHLAA review if landowners can demonstrate that mitigation measures can be successfully introduced.

-- 5.15 Density multipliers have been used to gauge a ball-park figure to guide progression of the draft Preferred Core Strategy for Redditch.
+- 5.15 Density multipliers have been used to gauge a ball-park figure to guide progression of the Redditch Development Plan.
 They have been set out as a lower and upper figure based on 30 and 50 dwellings per hectare (dph) in urban areas and a minimum of 70 dph with the Town Centre and District Centres (based on the former Local Plan No.3 Policy B(HSG).4 Density of Housing Development).
-These levels are also being progressed in the emerging Core Strategy.
+These levels are also being progressed in the emerging Development Plan.
 Net developable areas allow for infrastructure provision on sites.
 As such, the following net developable area criteria have been used with the density multipliers to establish initial potential housing figures: - Sites up to 0.4 Ha 100% of site area to be used. - Sites 0.4 Ha to 2 Ha 85% of site area to be used. - Sites 2 Ha and over 65% of site area to be used. - 5.16 As part of this update, where possible, sites considered to have development potential have been further assessed by an urban designer who has produced indicative schemes taking account of site constraints, surrounding densities etc. The indicative schemes have been incorporated in Technical Appendix A. - 5.17 Of the sites considered to have development potential, the capacity ranges have been detailed in Section 6 of this report.
 For the purposes of assessing site capacities, the range based on the information provided through indicative schemes and landowner schemes is regarded as offering the most realistic capacity assessment.

-Stage 7: Assessing when and whether sites are likely to be developed achievability of development.
+Stage 7: Assessing when and whether sites are likely to be developed

+5.18 The site analysis gives very basic figures for the amount of potential housing land.
+However, in addition to these figures, the SHLAA needs to consider whether sites are suitable and available for development and if so, the achievability of development.
 Assessing the suitability, availability and achievability of a site provides the information on which the judgement can be made in the plan making context as to whether a site can be considered deliverable, developable or not currently developable for housing.